Monthly Art Appreciation Lessons Free ~ Part 2

 Picturing America Resource Book: Paul Revere 1768

-2-page download featuring a brief bio of Copley and more detailed information about his Paul Revere painting, including art study activities.
+Brief bio of Copley and more detailed information about his Paul Revere painting, including art study activities (pg.
+10 of the resource).

 The Banjo Lesson — Henry Ossawa Tanner